 - Change to LED light bulbs.
 LED lights use about 75% less electricity than traditional incandescent bulbs.
 Look for the Energy Star when purchasing LED bulbs.

-- Investigate ways to buy clean energy.
+- Buy clean energy.
 Central Hudson allows you to choose your energy provider.
 You can choose a provider who generates all or some of its electricity from renewable sources, at rates lower than what Central Hudson charges.
 Learn More.